-unusual nachos are a refreshing break from the traditional hearty flavors of beans, cheese, and jalapeno.
+Fruity Nachos are a refreshing break from the traditional hearty flavors of beans, cheese, and jalapeno.
+Want a departure from the everyday nacho recipe?
+This very unusual, but delicious.
 You can use almost any firm fruit, alone or in combination.

-Fruity Nachos Recipe
+Fruity Nachos Recipe:

 4 corn tortillas (6 inches each), cut into quarters

 4 tablespoons cream cheese (about half of an 8-ounces package)